kundan-2508/Interview-Prep/README.md

 1. Swap alternate
 2. Array Intersection
 3. Pair sum
+4. Count pair sum
-4. Triplet sum
+5. Triplet sum
-5. Sort 0's and 1's
+6. Sort 0's and 1's
-6. Maximum and minimum no in an array
+7. Maximum and minimum no in an array
-7. Unique no of occurances
+8. Unique no of occurances

 #### **_Linked List_**